Cardross Seminary Film, Building, News, Frank Spedding, RSAMD, Scotland

 Space and Light Revisited

-As part of the Book Festival and as a trailer for Brian Dillon’s talk, Filmhouse is screening Space and Light Revisited on the seminary of St Peter’s Cardross on 22 Aug 2010 : see Glasgow Events
+As part of the Book Festival and as a trailer for Brian Dillon’s talk, Filmhouse is screening Space and Light Revisited on the seminary of St Peter’s Cardross on 22 Aug 2010 : see the Glasgow Events page.

 Space and Light 1972 & Space and Light Revisited 2009 – World Premiere